 While ordering food should be an easy task from the limited menu, don’t forget to try out at least one of the tea pairings: each don is matched with its own particular type.
-Although I certainly do not have a sufficiently sensitive palate to judge, even I could appreciate the restorative and palate cleansing effects of a tannic oolong after downing something rich.
+Although I lack a sufficiently qualified palate to judge, even I could appreciate the restorative and palate-cleansing effects of a tannic oolong after downing something rich.

-Juan’s portion sizes also don’t happen to be very large, so you could confidently share at least three between two.
-Then again, when it comes to my partner-in-crime’s expression, you too would have something to smile about with such a feast laid before you 😀
+Juan’s portion sizes aren’t huge, nor are they small, so you could probably share three between two.
+Then again, when it comes to my partner-in-crime’s expression, you too would have something to smile about with such a feast laid before you.

 The wagyu bowl is the don of Juan’s donburi.
 Thinly-sliced, perfectly slow-cooked, fatty wagyu heroes the dish.
 It was served at room temperature but was warmed by the bed of al dente rice*, which was itself perfectly-seasoned by the sweet onion sauce: just the right amount of sweetness, saltiness, and umami.

-The wagyu can be dipped into a garlic butter sauce that’s served on the side, but after tasting just a little bit: I simply poured the whole lot in.
+The wagyu can be dipped into a garlic butter sauce that’s served on the side, but after tasting just a little bit: I simply poured the whole lot in (this is totally okay guys).
 I wasn’t going to waste a drop of that stuff.
 Vampires, beware.
 A gooey, perfectly-cooked onsen egg topped off the lot, with egg white as runny as the yolk.
 Crunchy renkon chips were the final touch.

 You might have noticed the recurrent usage of ‘perfectly’.
 I apologise, but I couldn’t really describe it any other way: I don’t think I could improve this if I tried; it’s perfectly suited to my palate.
 Oops, there I go again.